-Note: Data for Keller was unavailable, so data for the nearest city, Dallas, was used.
+Note: Data for Keller was unavailable, so data for the nearest city, Dallas, was used instead.

 |North Central Texas Area Agency on Aging||(800) 272-3921||The AAA administers different programs to enhance the life of Keller seniors.
 These can include free educational seminars with topics related to seniors, such as financial planning and how to find long-term care accommodations, health screenings and different social events.
 Staff at the AAA can also help seniors apply for benefits they’re entitled to, such as health care and social security.|

 |The Aging and Disability Resource Center of Tarrant County|

 |(855) 937-2372||This agency provides services for seniors aged 60 and older and their caregivers, including respite services.
 Caseworkers offer assistance with finding long-term housing and applying for Social Security and Medicaid.
 This agency sponsors a variety of programs for seniors, including financial planning and health awareness.
 There are also special programs for veterans.|